Chart Color Schemes

 Infrastructure

-Tathra has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Tathra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes have been identified by AreaSearch that could impact the area's performance.
-Key projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially impact this area.
+Key projects include Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.